401(k) Decision #1: How Much to Save? - Trust Point

 How Much Is Needed

 If contributing the maximum is possible, it is always recommended.
 The tax benefits are significant and it is a very rare person who reaches retirement and decides they saved too much.
-But, if contributing the maximum is not possible, the next issue to consider in determining how much to save is how much someone will need in retirement.
+But, if contributing the maximum of the contribution limit is not possible, the next issue to consider in determining how much to save is how much someone will need in retirement.

 Generally speaking, most retirement planners agree that 70-85% of annual household income when working is required in retirement.
 That generally means someone will need roughly eight to ten times their household income saved to replace enough of their income to retire.
 This estimate is rough and, among other things, is based on the fact that there will be at least some expenses that will be eliminated in retirement.
 For example, the need to save for retirement will no longer exist; and other expenses may no longer exist, e.g., mortgage expenses, commuting expenses, work clothing expenses, etc.